-Looking more specifically at the final presentation criteria, students were asked to design a fuel cell system which would help them to better understand balance of plant strategy and provide real world application experience.
-As seen in figure 8, students' understanding of the practical fuel cell design increased significantly by the end of the course with all the students either agreeing or strongly agreeing that they understood balance of plant.
-This observation of growth was further solidified during grading when an experienced fuel cell system engineer claimed that each group's designs were just as good or better than a majority of entry level fuel cell engineer.
+Looking more specifically at the final presentation criteria, students were asked to design a fuel cell system which would help them to better understand balance of plant design and provide a real world application of fuel cells.
+As seen in figure 8, students' understanding of practical fuel cell system design increased significantly by the end of the course with all the students either agreeing or strongly agreeing that they understood aspects of fuel cell balance of plant.
+This observation of growth was further solidified during grading when an experienced fuel cell system engineer claimed that each group's design was just as good as or better than a majority of entry level fuel cell engineers.